 Hang Out at the Watering Hole

-Want to attract more wedding clients?
+Want to attract more wedding business?
 Participate in the forums millennial clients are participating in.
 Pinterest is huge.
 Join Pinterest and create a wedding board for your hotel.
 Feature authentic images from your wedding experiences.
 Share wedding stories and moments on Instagram, and other social media sites, with permission from the featured guests of course.
 Social media and creativity go together like peanut butter and jelly, showcase the unique and interesting details that your hotel creates for weddings.

 Weddings can make up a huge chunk of change for your hotel, and if you constantly strive to adjust to the ever-changing desires of the millennial couples, then you will be rewarded.
-Following the above suggestions will certainly aid your hotel in booking more and more weddings each year.
+Following the above suggestions will certainly aid your hotel in booking more weddings each year.

 Subscribe to our mailing list below and receive our latest news and insights.